Skip to content

 The listbox widget uses the bind method to associate the selection event with the listbox_used method.

-Run the Code
+Task: Run the Code

 Interact with the widgets to see their behavior in action (check the console for printed outputs).
+Don't worry if you don't understand every single line of code right away, just focus on getting familiar with the structure.

 import tkinter as tk